Time-aware Metapath Feature Augmentation for Ponzi Detection in Ethereum: Experiment

 \subsection{Enhancement for Ponzi Dectection (\textbf{RQ1})}

-Table~\ref{tab: result} report the results of performance comparison between the raw methods and their enhanced version (with \emph{TMFAug}), from which we can observe that there is a significant boost in detection performance across all methods.
-Overall, these detection methods combined with \emph{TMFAug} module obtain higher average detection performance in most cases, and the \emph{TMFAug} achieves a 86.11\% success rate\footnote{The success rate refers to the percentage of enhanced methods with F1 score higher than that of the corresponding raw methods.} on improving Ponzi detection.
-Specifically, with the exception of partial results of manual feature engineering and Line, our \emph{TMFAug} achieves consistent performance enhancement, yielding 1.11\% $\sim$ 4.96\%, 0.32\% $\sim$ 3.86\%, 0.58\% $\sim$ 4.58\% relative improvement on the three categories of detection methods, respectively.
-It's worth noting that detection methods with higher initial performance are generally more likely to receive positive gains from our \emph{TMFAug}.
+Table~\ref{tab: result} reports the results of performance comparison between the raw methods and their enhanced version (with \emph{TMFAug}), from which we can observe that there is a significant boost in detection performance across all methods.
+Overall, these detection methods combined with \emph{TMFAug} obtain higher average detection performance in most cases, and the \emph{TMFAug} achieves a 93.75\% success rate\footnote{The success rate refers to the percentage of enhanced methods with F1 score higher than that of the corresponding raw methods.} on improving Ponzi detection.
+Specifically, except for the partial results of manual feature engineering and Line, our \emph{TMFAug} consistently enhances detection performance, yielding 1.11\% $\sim$ 5.23\%, 0.32\% $\sim$ 3.86\%, 0.58\% $\sim$ 4.08\% relative improvement on the three categories of detection methods, respectively.
+It is noteworthy that detection methods exhibiting higher initial performance are generally more likely to experience positive gains from our \emph{TMFAug}.
+Meanwhile, our \textit{TMFAug} achieves a 100\% success rate when combining with state-of-the-art detection approaches, suggesting its powerful generality.
 In this regard, we make the following reasonable explanation.
-Both random-walk-based methods and GNN-based methods can learn structured account features during detection, while our module can also capture structured behavior features, these two parts can be organically combined and bring consistent positive gains.
+Both random-walk-based methods and GNN-based methods are capable of acquiring structured account features during detection, while our module can also capture structured behavior features.
+The combination of these two aspects brings consistent positive gains.

+Fig.~\ref{fig:radar} shows the difference in the number of Ponzi accounts detected by different Ponzi detection algorithms before and after applying \emph{TMFAug}, from which we can observe that our module effectively helps various Ponzi detection algorithms to identify more Ponzi accounts, demonstrating its effectiveness and generality.
+However, it should be noted that due to the limited number of Ponzi account samples in the testing set (only 38), the increase in identified Ponzi accounts after applying \emph{TMFAug} may be relatively small.

+Fig.~\ref{fig: HvsT} illustrates the performance difference between the three different feature augmentation modules on GNN-based detection algorithms, from which it can be seen that our \emph{TMFAug} consistently achieves the best results across all settings, validating its superiority.
+Specifically, comparing \emph{MFAug} and \emph{HFAug}, the former's performance advantage stems from utilizing a large number of refined metapaths to capture diverse interaction features.
+Comparing \emph{MFAug} and \emph{TMFAug}, the performance advantage of the latter benefits from utilizing time-aware metapaths to capture dynamic interaction features.

 These phenomena provide a positive answer to \textbf{RQ1}, indicating that the \emph{TMFAug} module can benefit the existing Ponzi detection methods via feature augmentation and improve their performance without adjusting them.